Virus-Axel/godot-solana-sdk/README.md

 # How to use

-Download the binaries in the release section [here](https://github.com/Virus-Axel/godot-solana-sdk/releases). place the binaries anywhere in your godot project directory under res://bin/.
+Download the binaries in the release section [here](https://github.com/Virus-Axel/godot-solana-sdk/releases). place the binaries anywhere in your godot project directory under *res://bin/*.
 Reload your project and you are good to go.
 See examples for an up to date usage example.
-Version 1.0 is built for 4.2 and later.
+Version 1.1 is built for Godot 4.3 and later.
 Use the latest official release of godot to avoid problems.

+> [!CAUTION]
-**Note!** It might be dangerous to use mainnet in you applications.
+> It might be dangerous to use mainnet in you applications.
 Crypto can be stolen.
 Security is not yet evaluated for the godot-solana-sdk.
 I can audit security if there is demand.

 When the plugin is loaded, the engine will have an additional set of nodes and resources.